stardog-union/stardog-examples/config/readme.md

 A properties file showing all of the valid properties for the Stardog server, their usage, and a short discussion for each.

+## obfuscation.ttl

+A configuration file that can be used for `data obfuscate` and `query obfuscate` commands to customize how database contents will be obfuscated.